umd-huang-lab/transfer-fairness/README.md

   To do that, you should change the sampling proportions in `load_data` function in `utils.py`.
 * The first experiment on real datasets is based on <a href="https://susanqq.github.io/UTKFace/">
   UTKFace </a> and <a href="https://github.com/joojs/fairface">FairFace </a> datasets.
-For UTKFace, we use aligned&Cropped Faces.
+For UTKFace, we use "aligned&cropped faces".
 For FairFace, we use the Padding=0.25 version.
+The example indices used in our paper is under `data/UTKFace` and `data/FairFace`.
 * The second experiment on real datasets is based on NewAdult dataset with the <a href="https://github.com/zykls/folktables">Folktables </a> package.
 We do `ACSIncome` prediction task in our paper.